Trump Enters Fraught Territory By Criticizing Al Franken

 Trump was prompted to make a speech in October 2016 in which he rebutted specifics in some of the published stories, questioning the timing of the allegations about a month before Election Day.
 He also called his accusers "horrible, horrible liars."

-And while Trump was publicly criticizing Franken, he has remained mostly silent about the allegations against Alabama Senate candidate Roy Moore, neither condemning them nor calling for the Republican to withdraw from the race as several other top party members have.
+And while Trump is publicly criticizing Franken, he has remained mostly silent about the allegations against Alabama Senate candidate Roy Moore, neither condemning them nor calling for the Republican to withdraw from the race as several other top party members have.

 White House press secretary Sarah Huckabee Sanders told reporters Thursday: "Look, the president believes that these allegations are very troubling and should be taken seriously."
 She added that the people of Alabama "should make the decision on who their next senator should be."